 The Company has presented these properties as discontinued operations in its Consolidated Statements of Operations for the three months ended March 31, 2004.
 In addition, during the three months ended March 31, 2004, the Company sold Hilltop Office Center, a complex of nine office/technical properties totaling approximately 143,000 net rentable square feet located in South San Francisco, California.
 Due to the Company's continuing involvement in the management, for a fee, of these properties through an agreement with the buyer, these properties are not categorized as discontinued operations in the accompanying Consolidated Statements of Operations.
-As a result, the gain on sale related to Hilltop Office Center in South San Francisco, totaling approximately \$8.2 million (net of minority interest in property partnership's share of approximately \$7.3 million) has been reflected under the caption "Gains on sales of real estate," in the Consolidated Statements of Operations for the three months ended March 31, 2004.
+As a result, the gain on sale related to Hilltop Office Center in South San Francisco, totaling approximately \$6.7 million (net of minority interests' share of approximately \$8.8 million) has been reflected under the caption "Gains on sales of real estate, net of minority interest," in the Consolidated Statements of Operations for the three months ended March 31, 2004.